 Troubleshooting brake pads

 To do their job effectively, the pads must be able to absorb enough energy and heat.
 When there is too much wear or heat, brake pad efficiency is reduced, along with your stopping power.
 Car brake pad indicators are designed to emit a scraping sound when the pads are worn out.
 If you hear this or a grinding sound when you apply your brakes, the pads need replacing.
 Brake pads should be replaced in pairs.
+Learn how to choose the right brake pads for your vehicle and how to replace brake pads yourself.

 When you press the brake pedal, the calipers cause the brake pads to clamp down on the rotors (also called brake discs).
 When pressure is applied to the brake rotors, it prevents the wheel from spinning, which means that your brake rotors are as important as the pads when it comes to safety.
 Most rotors are made from cast iron—more specifically, gray iron—because it disperses heat well, which is important to avoid overheating and brake fade.
 High performance vehicles use ceramic rotors, which are lighter and more stable at high speeds and all temperatures.
 They are, however, more expensive.
 Some rotors also come 'painted' with a special, rust-inhibiting coating.
 This ensures that the rotors look good and last longer.